selra-hc/frozen-bubble/README.md

+This repo is a Cursor-made adaptation of https://github.com/kthakore/frozen-bubble/tree/master for recent android OS.
+I like this game, but it wasn't running on my Android 16.
+While I used to be a developper, I did not check every inch of the new code generated.
+There may be vulnerabilities somewhere that I unfortunately can't recognise & tackle with my current skills.
+###########

 The Android port of the Frozen Bubble game.
-The project now uses a Gradle build and targets modern Android versions (target SDK 35, min SDK 21).
+The project uses a Gradle build and targets modern Android versions (target SDK 35, min SDK 21).

 Build prerequisites: